garethjmsaunders/digital-code-style-guide/css.md

  * normal sentences with punctuation.
  *
  * @project     Project name
- * @version     1.0
+ * @version     1.2.0 2016-07-04
- * @author      gjms1
+ * @author      Gareth J M Saunders <gjms1@st-andrews.ac.uk>
- * @copyright   2014
+ * @copyright   2016
- * @license     Apache 2.0
+ * @license     http://opensource.org/licenses/gpl-license.php, GNU Public License
 */
 ```

 ####@project
-Use this tag to describe the name of the project; in other words, what this CSS file is being used for.
+Use this tag MUST be used to describe the name of the project; in other words, what this CSS file is being used for.

 ####@version
-Can be used on modules and elements to show the revision they are currently in.
+MUST be used on modules and elements to show the current revision.
+Use version numbering guidelines from [semantic versioning](http://semver.org/), which employs a MAJOR.MINOR.PATCH format.
-Example:

-    @version 12
+    @version 1.2.0

-You may as well append a date after the version number.
+You MAY also append a date after the version number.

-    @version: 12 2011-10-26
+    @version: 1.2.0 2016-07-04

 ####@author
-Use this tag to define an author for an element.
+This tag MAY be used to define an author for an element.
 It can either be only the authors' name, or append a connection in <> brackets.
 Example:

     @author Gareth J M Saunders <gjms1@st-andrews.ac.uk>

 The following connections are recognized: URL (http://example.com), email (hello@example.com), Twitter handle (@example)
-The tag can be used multiple times.
+The tag MAY be used multiple times.

 ####@copyright
 This tag is used to apply copyright information to the CSS document.
-It can be used on the project definition block.
+It MAY be used on the project definition block.
 Example:

-    @copyright Copyright (c) 2015 University of St Andrews
+    @copyright Copyright (c) 2016 University of St Andrews

 ####@license
 This displays a hyperlink to a url for a license.
-Can be used in the project definition block.
+MAY be used in the project definition block.
 It is made of two parts: the URL and a title, separated by comma.
 Example:

     @license http://opensource.org/licenses/gpl-license.php, GNU Public License

 ####@since
-Can be used on modules and elements to show in which revision they have been implemented.
+MAY be used on modules and elements to show in which revision they have been implemented.
 Example:

     @since 3.0